 If your dog is your best hiking buddy, you won’t want to miss a chance to take his tail to the trails in Greater Palm Springs.
-Pack plenty of water and grab the treats – it’s time to discover the beauty of the oasis on these dog-friendly hikes.
+Pack plenty of water and grab the treats for the both of you – it’s time to discover this beautiful oasis on these dog-friendly hikes.

-For a good workout for both you and your pup, don’t miss the Homestead Trail (also known as “The Cross Hike” to locals) in Palm Desert.
+For a good workout for both you and your pup, don’t miss the Homestead Trail, also known as The Cross Hike, in Palm Desert.
 Tucked inside the 27-acre Cap Homme/Ralph Adams Park, Homestead Trail is a favorite for dog- friendly hiking in Greater Palm Springs.
-The inclines keep dogs and their humans challenged, but the panoramic views at the top of the trail are worth it.
+The inclines keep dogs and their humans challenged, but the panoramic views at the top of the trail make it worth the work.
 The trail is especially popular for nighttime hiking, as you’ll get to see the Coachella Valley light up under starry skies.
 Even if you decide not to hike up the trail, the expansive park area at the base of the mountain offers plenty of room for dogs to sniff and explore (on leash).

 While these are great trails to take your dogs on, please respect the trails that don’t allow dogs in efforts to protect and conserve the local Bighorn Sheep population.